'My triplets could’ve been cared for in three cities but Ninewells NICU kept us together - no parent should face that fear'

-The NICU at Ninewells Hospital faces being downgraded by the end of 2026.
+The NICU at Ninewells Hospital is set to be downgraded by the end of 2026.

-Under Scottish Government plans, it would become a Local Neonatal Unit (LNU), which can provide specialised and high dependency care, but not the full range of medical neonatal care.
+Under Scottish Government plans announced three years ago, it will become a Local Neonatal Unit (LNU), which can provide specialised and high dependency care, but not the full range of medical neonatal care.

-This means Tayside families could be forced to live apart, as very premature and sick babies would be transferred to Scotland’s three remaining NICUs in Aberdeen, Edinburgh and Glasgow.
+This means Tayside families may be forced to live apart, as very premature and sick babies will be transferred to Scotland’s three remaining NICUs in Aberdeen, Edinburgh and Glasgow.

 Lois Cathro’s three boys, Archie, Oliver and Myles, now four, were cared for at Ninewells NICU after they were born at 32 weeks.
 All three weighed under 4lb.